Adult Congenital Heart Program

 If you’re an adult living with congenital heart disease, it’s important to seek lifelong care from a specialist with expertise in treating adults.

-Our Adult Congenital Heart Program, part of the Houston Methodist DeBakey Heart & Vascular Center, combines unparalleled expertise with state-of-the-art resources to deliver excellent care to adults with congenital heart disease.
+Our Adult Congenital Heart Program, part of the Houston Methodist DeBakey Heart & Vascular Center, combines unparalleled expertise with state-of-the-art resources to deliver excellent care.

 Personalized Care for Adults with Congenital Heart Disease

 The goal of our program is to offer a variety of congenital heart disease treatment options that can improve your quality of life and help you continue doing what you love.

 Our adult congenital heart specialists are available for wellness assessments, preventive care and second opinions.
 And, with enhanced safety measures in place, you can rest assured your safety is our priority.
 Our doctors are available to see patients virtually or in person, as needed.

 Our multidisciplinary team of doctors includes specialized anesthesiologists, interventional cardiologists, cardiac imaging specialists, electrophysiologists and cardiac surgeons.
 Together, we work to determine the best course of treatment for your specific condition and unique lifestyle needs— in an environment designed specifically for adults.

 Our services include: